plumming/dx/docs/dx_get_prs.md

   -m, --me             Show all PRs that are created by the author -q, --query string   JMESPath query filter
       --quiet          Hide the column headings
-      --review         Show PRs that are ready for review --show-bots      Show bot account PRs (default: false) --show-hidden    Show PRs that are filtered by hidden labels (default: false)
+      --raw string     Additional raw search parameters to use when querying --review         Show PRs that are ready for review --show-bots      Show bot account PRs (default: false) --show-hidden    Show PRs that are filtered by hidden labels (default: false)